Susanna Hall

-Susanna Hall (née Shakespeare; baptised 26 May 1583 – 11 July 1649) was the oldest child of William Shakespeare and Anne Hathaway and the older sister of twins Judith and Hamnet Shakespeare.
+Susanna Hall (née Shakespeare; bapt.
+26 May 1583 – 11 July 1649) was the oldest child of William Shakespeare and Anne Hathaway and the older sister of twins Judith and Hamnet Shakespeare.
 Susanna married John Hall, a local physician, in 1607.
 They had one daughter, Elizabeth, in 1608.
 Elizabeth married Thomas Nash, son of Anthony Nash on 22 April 1626 at Holy Trinity Church, Stratford-upon-Avon.

 Birth and early life

 Susanna was baptised in the Church of the Holy Trinity, Stratford-upon-Avon on Trinity Sunday (a church feast day), 26 May 1583.

 Shakespeare's wife Anne was already pregnant with Susanna when the couple were married.
 The name "Susanna" derives from the apocryphal story of Susanna and the elders in the Book of Daniel and suggests "purity and spotlessness", and had associations that appealed to the Puritans.
 It first appeared in Stratford parish registers in 1574, so the name was still rather novel, but it was shared by two other children born that spring.
 As such it may have been an assertion of virtue for a child born "perilously close to the wrong side of marriage" as the historian Peter Ackroyd put it.

 She was raised in Stratford-upon-Avon along with her younger siblings, twins Hamnet and Judith.
 Stratford school records of the time do not exist, and since girls were not allowed at the Stratford King Edward VI School, any education she would have received would have been arranged by her family through tutors.
 Her signature exists in two separate documents, demonstrating that she was able to sign her name.